bugcrowd/templates/templates/cross_site_scripting_xss/stored/self/template.md

 1. Log in to {{application}} at {{url}}
 1. Navigate to {{url}}
 1. Insert {{payload}} in the appropriate area
-1. Execute the JavaScript payload was executed
+1. Observe the JavaScript payload was executed

 ## Vulnerability Evidence